DaBlick/Hierarchical-Observer-Pattern/README.md

         contactsList.removeContact(contact3);

 Now, the assert code is tested.
-This assertion tests both the number of updates and the size of the lists.
+This assertion tests both the number of updates and size of the lists.

         int testAppAUpdateCount = appA.getUpdateCount();
         int testAppBUpdateCount = appB.getUpdateCount();